 When it comes to the coats’ of the two breeds, you will see many similarities.
 Both have thick, abundant coats with two layers.
 Their outer coats are straight, shiny and a little harsh while their under coats are soft and fluffy.
 The Collie and the Sheltie both have thick, straight hair around their mane (head) along with fluffy tails and frilled leg hair.

 When determining the height of a dog, measure from the bottom of the dog’s feet to the shoulder of the dog.
 Do not include the head in the height.
 Below you can get a good idea on the size differences between the two breeds.
-Collies are almost double the size of Shelties so this can play a big factor when choosing the right dog breed for your home.
+Collies are almost double the size of Shelties which play a big factor when choosing the right dog breed for your home.
 Collies are great for relaxed homes, the elderly, or if you have a home with small children.
-Shelties can be great for families who are active and have large areas to run around and burn off energy.
+While Shelties are great for families who are active and have large areas to run around and burn off energy.

-When it comes to comparing activity levels of the Sheltie vs Collie, both breeds are active and responsive.
+When comparing activity levels of the Sheltie vs Collie, both breeds are active and responsive.
 The difference between these two breeds is the strength and grace the Collie exudes while the Sheltie has an alert and agile manner.
 Both are great family dogs but the Collie is more apt to lay low and be calm around strangers while the Sheltie can be weary and thrive for activity.

 |Sheltie Vs Collie

 |Country of Origin

 Dog Lover Store